 4. Change The Filter

-The next step involves inserting your new HVAC filter in your system.
-Make sure that you pay attention to the arrows that come on the sides of the filters.
-These indicate which way the air is flowing so you need to make sure that the arrow is pointing the same direction as to where the ductwork is bringing in air.
-If you can’t figure this out, it might be best to ask for a second opinion so that you don’t install your filter incorrectly.
+The subsequent step you should take is to fit your required HVAC filter in your system.
+Verify that the arrows that are on the sides of the filters are seen properly by you.
+These are indicating the way in which an air is being flowed so ensure that an arrow is coming from the same direction by which air streams into it.
+If you can’t figure this out, it would be better to seek another expert's advice so that you don't fit the filter incorrectly.

 5. Turn It Back On